-- Students will not give out personal information, such as name, address or phone number. - Students will not agree to meet with someone they have met online without parental approval. - Students will promptly disclose to their teacher or another school employee any message the user receives that is inappropriate or makes the user feel uncomfortable. - Students are responsible for their individual logon passwords and should take all reasonable precautions to prevent others from being able to use these passwords.
+- Students are expected to use appropriate online behavior, including interacting with other individuals on social networking websites and in chat rooms. - Students will not give out personal information, such as name, address or phone number. - Students will not agree to meet with someone they have met online without parental approval. - Students will promptly disclose to their teacher or another school employee any message the user receives that is inappropriate or makes the user feel uncomfortable. - Students are responsible for their individual logon passwords and should take all reasonable precautions to prevent others from being able to use these passwords.
 Students will not share passwords. - Students will not trespass in other folders or files. - Students will not use, view, download, copy, send, post, or access obscene, profane, lewd, vulgar, rude, inflammatory, threatening, or disrespectful information, communications, language, images or video, or material that advocates illegal acts, violence or discrimination towards others.
-Restrictions against inappropriate language, images, or video apply to public messages, private messages, materials posted on Web pages, and files stored or created on technology resources. - Students shall not plagiarize works or violate copyright on the Internet or any other electronic resource. - Students shall not use school resources to engage in "hacking" or attempts to otherwise compromise system security. - Students will immediately inform his/her teacher or the network supervisor if he/she mistakenly accesses inappropriate information. - K-8 students will not have personal information posted on Twitter, the district web or Facebook pages.
-However, group pictures and individual pictures without identifying names, taken at district activities, may be posted. - Only e-mail accounts assigned and approved by the staff will be authorized for publication on a website. - Students will not damage computers or networks or intentionally waste technology resources. - Students will not use the network for commercial purposes. - Cyber bullying by students is strictly prohibited.
+Restrictions against inappropriate language, images, or video apply to public messages, private messages, materials posted on Web pages, and files stored or created on technology resources. - Students shall not plagiarize works or violate copyright on the Internet or any other electronic resource. - Students shall not use school resources to engage in "hacking" or attempts to otherwise compromise system security, including using user names or logins of other individuals, staff or students. - Students will immediately inform his/her teacher or the network supervisor if he/she mistakenly accesses inappropriate information. - K-8 students will not have personal information posted on the district web pages.
+Group pictures and individual pictures without identifying names, taken at district activities, may be posted on the web page. - Only e-mail accounts assigned and approved by the staff will be authorized for publication on a website. - Students will not damage computers or networks or intentionally waste technology resources. - Students will not use the network for commercial purposes. - Cyber bullying by students is strictly prohibited.